Nervous Dog? Here Are 5 Ways To Build Confidence In Your Pet

 Most dogs are capable of learning tricks, but sometimes they need a push to do them.
 Supporting them with praise, love, and treats is going to be the best way to provide that support.

 There are many tricks that are more advanced than sit and stay, which with patience and determination can be achieved by you and your dog.
-Some tricks can be entertaining, so once you have taught them the trick, you can show your friends and family – the praise they get from people will make them feel like they’ve accomplished something!
+Some tricks can be entertaining, so once you have taught them the trick, you can show your friends and family – the praise they get from other people will make them feel like they’ve accomplished something and give them a confidence boost!